-The model VCX-6400-E is the stand-alone MPEG-2/4/JPEG version of the VCX family and is housed in a 19-inch 1U rack mount case with a display, control port and a universal AC power supply.
-The configuration of the VCX-6400-E-H is akin to desktop like devices being 1U high but only 8.5 inches wide.
-The model VCX-6400-E-R is a rack mounted card only used in the 4U 19-inch rack unit.
+The model VCX-4401-E is the stand-alone MPEG-4/JPEG version of the VCX family and is housed in a 19-inch 1U rack mount case with a display, control port and a universal AC power supply.
+The configuration of the VCX-4401-E-H is akin to desktop like devices being 1U high but only 8.5 inches wide.
+The model VCX-4401-E-R is a rack mounted card only used in the 4U 19-inch rack unit.
 See Accessories R-12.

 The VCX Digital Video transport system consists of the video encoder and a decoder.
-These will make up an encoder/decoder pair providing the capability for one-way end-end transmission of the compressed digital video stream in one of three formats.
-The three formats are MPEG2 standard ISO/IEC 13818-2, MPEG4 standard ISO/IEC 14496 and JPEG standard ISO 10918-1.
-The transportation process is performed by transmitting and receiving IP packets at data rates in the 64kbps to 4.0 Mbps range.
+These will make up an encoder/decoder pair providing the capability for one-way end-end transmission of the compressed digital video stream in one of two formats.
+The two formats are MPEG4 standard ISO/IEC 14496 and JPEG standard ISO 10918-1.
+The transportation process is performed by transmitting and receiving IP packets at data rates in the 64 kbps to 4.0 Mbps range.
 The encoding-decoding process is applied to an NTSC (or PAL) video input, selected in software.